Strawberry Icebox Cake

 - Sliced strawberries

-- Step One: Create an even layer of graham crackers on the bottom on an 8×8 pan, breaking them into pieces to fit as necessary.
+- Step One: Create an even layer of graham crackers on the bottom of an 8×8-inch pan, breaking them into pieces as necessary to fit.

 - Step Two: Top the graham crackers with an even layer of 1 ½ cups of Cool Whip.
 Smooth out into an even layer as best as possible using a rubber or offset spatula.

-- Step Three: Create a layer of strawberry slices on top of the layer of Cool Whip.
+- Step Three: Place a layer of strawberry slices on top of the Cool Whip layer.
 Make sure they’re not overlapping and that the layer is as even as possible.

 - Step Five: Refrigerate overnight, or at least 8 hours.
 Keep chilled until ready to serve.